SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 detail out the desired condition, expressions within parentheses are possible.

-The clause parts that are commented out in the following code snippet just demonstrate how the `WHERE` clause might look like.
+For demonstration purposes, various SQL conditions mentioned above are included in a `WHERE` clause:

 ``` abap
 SELECT *